gnebehay/parser/README.md

 (8) num * num + num
 ```

-We see that in both examples the order in which the rules for operators
+We see that in both examples the order in which the rules for the operators
 `+` and `*` are applied is the same.
 It is perhaps slightly confusing that `+` appears first,
 but if you look at the resulting parse tree you can convince yourself that